ChaitanyaC22/ChaitanyaC22/README.md

 ### Machine Learning Engineer | Data Scientist

-*An enthusiastic and seasoned professional leveraging the power of data and machine learning to resolve intricate problems.*<br><br>
+*An enthusiastic and seasoned professional leveraging the power of data and machine learning to resolve intricate problems.*<br>

 🔭 **Innovating:** *Unleashing data alchemy as a Data Maverick.*